Using Dash and Azure OpenAI to build a GPT-powered web app assistant#

 import dataiku

-Now you can design the application.
+Now, you can design the application.
 You will need a user input and a chatGPT output for this application.
 As the webapp focuses on a question-answering bot, you should keep some context (the previously asked questions and answers).
-You have to limit the context size to avoid long queries and reduce costs.
+You must limit the context size to avoid long queries and reduce costs.
 There are various ways to do that, but the most understandable is restricting the messages kept by a certain amount.
 Usually, OpenAI uses a token counter to do that, but it is not a human-readable metric.
 You also may need a button to reset the conversation if the user needs it.

 To sum up, we need the following: